By Tony Attwood

 The music is a simple rotation of A and G chords through the verse, with that glorious guitar rock lick going on behind.
 In the chorus we move across to rotating D to A chords with an E to A to round it off.

 I think we’ve heard Dylan talking about the need to help the workers through protectionism before, although at this moment I can’t remember where.
-But being English I come from a different tradition – although curiously at this moment we have our rampant protectionists too, the political party: the United Kingdom Independence Party.
-They are doing quite well, and at the time of writing have just got their first MP.
-If I say they are the total antithesis of everything I believe in, then you’ll know where I am from the start.
+But being English I come from a different tradition – although curiously we had our rampant protectionists too, the political party: the United Kingdom Independence Party, which became the Brexit Party, which gave us the sort of self-focussed determinism that Bob seemed to like.

 For me this is one of those songs where I love the music, even though, largely because of where I live and my upbringing, I can’t sympathise at all with protectionism.
 For me, the fault is not that we buy from around the world – I want to do that, and I want the workers who create the shoes, clothes and computers I buy to be well paid and get ever higher standards of living.
 Naive of course but that’s what I want.